hanfak/topics-to-learn/testing-reading-maintaining/mocks-stubs-doubles.md

   - it allows you to replace an object with a mock, which is a test double whose behavior is specified inline in a test.
 - The use of mocking frameworks reduces boilerplate because you don’t need to define a new class each time you need a test double.

+## why
+- Essential for testing and not want to call anything which can have consequences (ie state change (internally or externally), production calls, charges for services)
+-  If you want to verify the behavior of the system under test (SUT), using mockito can be more effective as it allows you to verify interactions between the SUT and its collaborators.

 ## Problems with mocking

-- Essential for testing and not want to call anything which can have consequences (ie state change (internally or externally), production calls, charges for services)
 - When you mock something you’re removing all confidence in the integration between what you’re testing and what’s being mocked.
   - You will need to do separate tests for integration part, to see that it actually works
 - mocking is somewhat overused - often you're not really interested in the exact interaction, you really want a stub... but mocking framework can be used to create stubs, and you fall into the trap of creating brittle tests by mocking instead of stubbing.
 It's a hard balance to get right though.